On an example of quiver DT/relative GW correspondence: Exchange of absolute with relative point conditions

 The fact that the marked points have to be mapped to $\tilde{\sigma}_1(0), \dots,\tilde{\sigma}_{\beta \cdot D_2}(0)$ implies that the unbounded edges $E_j$, $1 \leqslant j \leqslant \beta \cdot D_2$, are all contracted by $\Sigma(f)_b$ onto the vertex $v_\PP$.
 The contact order $u_p$ implies that $E_0$ is mapped by $\Sigma(C)_b$ onto an unbounded ray in $X_0^\trop$, going down in a way parallel to $e_{\PP^1_{p_1}}$, $e_{D_1}$ and $e_{\PP^1_{p_2}}$.
 The fact that the image of $E_0$ by $\Sigma(C)_b$ can a priori be any ray parallel to $e_{D_1}$ reflects the fact that a stable log map to $Y$ with a single point of maximal tangency along $D_1$ degenerates in a stable log map to $X_0$ with ``maximal tangency" (in some logarithmic sense) along $D_1 \cup \PP^1_{p_1} \cup \PP^1_{p_2}$, and a priori not only along $D_1$.

 The tropical balancing condition has to be satisfied everywhere except at the vertices $v_Y$ and $v_{\PP}$ (the corresponding components do not have toric divisorial log structures).
 At $v_{\PP}$, the tropical balancing condition is only modified in the horizontal direction: it still holds in the vertical direction.
-We refer to Proposition 1.15 of \cite{MR3011419} for the general form of the balancing conditions for stable log maps.
+This follows from the general form of the balancing conditions for stable log maps given in Proposition 1.15 of \cite{MR3011419}.

 For all $1 \leqslant j \leqslant \beta \cdot D_2$, we denote $V_j$ the vertex of $\Sigma(C)_b$ to which the unbounded edge $E_j$ is attached.
 A priori, one could have $V_j = V_k$ for some $j \neq k$.
 We have $\Sigma(f)_b(V_j)=v_\PP$ for all $1 \leqslant j \leqslant \beta \cdot D_2$.
 We denote $V_0$ the vertex of $\Gamma$ to which the unbounded edge $E_0$ is attached.